sirarsalih/sirarsalih.github.io/_posts/2017-08-08-bad-nugets-everywhere.md

 title: Bad NuGets everywhere
 tags: [dotnet, tech]
 ---
-It's quite ridiculous how easy it is to create a "bad NuGet package" and distribute it through a package repository, by bad meaning a package which damages the system in one way or another.
-Granted the [NuGet Gallery](https://www.nuget.org/) scans a given package for viruses and bad intent prior to making the package public, so there are indeed checks there.
-However, if you have set up a custom NuGet Gallery for your project you could essentially upload packages that are bad.
-I thought that I would demonstrate how to create a bad NuGet package.
+It's quite funny how easy it is to create a "bad NuGet package" and distribute it through a package repository, by bad meaning a package which damages the system in one way or another.
+Granted the [NuGet Gallery](https://www.nuget.org/) scans a given package for viruses and bad intent prior to making the package public, however, if you have set up a custom NuGet Gallery for your project you could essentially upload packages that are bad.

-In the following steps, we will create an HTML sanitizer package that cleans HTML code in addition to killing a process at random.
+To demonstrate this, in the following steps, we will create an HTML sanitizer package that cleans HTML code in addition to killing a process at random.
 The package which we will create uses [HTMLTidy](https://github.com/markbeaton/TidyManaged) under the roof, so that to the user it will look like HTML code is being cleaned as it should.

 We create a static <code>Sanitizer</code> class with one public method <code>SanitizeHtml</code>: